MahdiTouiser/interview-questions/javacript.md

 counter(); // 3
 ```

-## ❓ Question: Is JavaScript async by itself?
+## ❓ Question 4: Is JavaScript async by itself?
 If not, how does it get handled?

 ### ✅ Answer: